isavita/echolite/README.md

 * Ensure `ffmpeg` is installed; it's used for audio conversion.
 * If the port `8080` is busy, run the server with `--port 8081` and update the Base URL accordingly.
+* If the server responds `audio input is not supported`, make sure it was started with `--mmproj` pointing to the downloaded `mmproj-*.gguf` file.
-* If downloading the model fails, ensure the URL is correct and you have enough disk space.
+* If downloading the model or projector fails, ensure the URLs are correct and you have enough disk space.
 ---